-Naxos is one of the largest Greek islands in the Cyclades complex, floating peacefully in the middle of the Aegean Sea.
+Naxos is one of the largest Greek islands in the Cyclades complex, floating peacefully in the centre of the Aegean Sea.
 Once a classical centre of ancient Greece and Byzantium, nowadays a holidaymaker’s paradise and one of the best culinary destinations in one of the top countries to travel for food.
 Producing top-quality local foodie products and lacking the hordes of party junkies is what makes Naxos an attractive destination for families and foodies!

 As a devoted Greek-born and raised foodie, I am always on the hunt to eat at the best spots or find the ultimate ingredients anytime I travel somewhere new, my home country Greece inclusive.
 In this food guide for Naxos, I have hunted down foods and products that are traditionally Naxian and a gourmand (like me and you, dear reader) should try while on this beautiful Cycladic island.
 I am also listing some places where you can find the best of the best representative dishes!